mabuchilab/NiceLib/docs/wrapping.rst

     basis in the argument's spec string, e.g. `'len=64'` will make a 64-character buffer or a 64-element array.

+_free_buf
+    A function that is called on the pointer returned for 'bufout' argtypes, used for freeing their associated memory.
+It is called immediately after the buffer is copied to produce a Python string.
+It is not called if a null pointer is returned.
+May be None.

 Typically you will want to pass the relevant library attributes via a `LibInfo` instance created via :py:func:`~nicelib.load_lib`.
 However, it is currently possible to specify them directly.
 This was the original